Habibllahi/Habibllahi/README.md

 - 👋 Hi, I’m @Habibllahi
 - 👀 Passionate about solving problems programatically.
-I am professional software developer with experience in REST webservices and Android application development
+I am professional backend developer with experience in REST webservices/microservices development
-- 💞️ I’m looking to collaborate on projects related to REST web service development and android mobile development.
+- 💞️ I’m looking to collaborate on projects related to REST microservice/web services.
 - 📫 How to reach me -- habibllahi3@gmail.com

 <!---